ycm-core/YouCompleteMe/README.md

     let g:ycm_server_log_level = 'info'

-### The `g:ycm_server_idle_suicide_seconds` option

-This option sets the number of seconds of `ycmd` server idleness (no requests received) after which the server stops itself.
-NOTE: the YCM Vim client sends a shutdown request to the server when Vim is shutting down.

-If your Vim crashes for instance, `ycmd` never gets the shutdown command and becomes a zombie process.
-This option prevents such zombies from sticking around forever.

-The default option is `43200` seconds which is 12 hours.
-The reason for the interval being this long is to prevent the server from shutting down if you leave your computer (and Vim) turned on during the night.

-A setting of `0` turns off the timer.

-The server "heartbeat" that checks whether this interval has passed occurs every 10 minutes.

-Default: `43200`

-    let g:ycm_server_idle_suicide_seconds = 43200

 ### The `g:ycm_csharp_server_port` option

 The port number (on `localhost`) on which the OmniSharp server should be